okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/saml_hook/saml_hook/index.md

 | op       | The name of one of the [supported ops](#list-of-supported-ops).                                                                                                                                                       | String          |
 | path     | Location, within the assertion, to apply the operation.
 See [Specifying Location within the Assertion](##specifying-location-within-the-assertion) below. | String          |
 | value    | Value to set the claim to.                                                                                                                                                                                            | Any JSON object |

-### Specifying Location within the Assertion

-You specify the location within the assertion at which to apply your operation using a slash-delimited path.
-When adding a new attribute statement, this will always begin with `/claims/` and be followed by the name of the new attribute you are adding.
-To modify an existing assertions statement, the path could begin with `/subject/`, `/authentication/`, `/conditions/`, or `/claims/`, depending on which you want to modify.
-You then drill down within the particular attribute statement using slash-delimited sub-object names, e.g., `/claims/array/attributeValues/1/value`.

 #### List of Supported Ops

 | Op      | Description                             |
 |---------|-----------------------------------------|
 | add     | Add a new claim to the assertion.       |
 | replace | Modify an existing attribute statement. |

+### Specifying Location within the Assertion

+You specify the location within the assertion at which to apply your operation using a slash-delimited path.

+When performing an `add` op to add a new attribute statement, this will always begin with `/claims/` and be followed by the name of the new attribute you are adding.

+When modifying an existing assertions statement, the path could begin with `/subject/`, `/authentication/`, `/conditions/`, or `/claims/`, depending on which part of the assertion you want to modify.
+You then drill down within the particular attribute statement using slash-delimited element names, e.g., `/claims/array/attributeValues/1/value`.

 ### error